troykinsella/concourse-docker-compose-resource/README.md

 * `compose_file`: Optional.
 Default: `docker-compose.yml`.
 Specify the name of the Compose file, relative to `path`.
 * `env`: Optional.
 Mutually exclusive with `env_file`.
-A map of key-value pairs which will be made available to the `docker compose` execution as environment variables.
+A map of key-value pairs which will be made available to the `docker-compose` execution as environment variables.
 * `env_file`: Optional.
 Mutually exclusive with `env`.
 A path to a file containing environment variables which will be made available to the `docker-compose` execution.
 * `host`: Optional.
 The hostname of the Docker host to connect to.
 Takes precedence over `source.host`.